qrvey/partner-portal/docs/deployment/06-Managing the Qrvey Platform/postgres.md

 <li>j.
 Name the new Policy.
 For example: `PostgresDataAccessPolicy`.</li>
 </ul>

 3. Create a new Role.
-(Different accounts only.)
 <ul style={{listStyle: 'none', marginLeft: '20px'}}>
 <li>a.
 Continue in the Postgres AWS account, IAM.</li>
 <li>b.
 Click <b>Roles</b>.</li>